silviapoletti/Universal-Adversarial-Perturbation-starring-Frank-Wolfe/README.md

 # Universal Adversarial Perturbation starring Frank-Wolfe

-The main goal of this project is to analyze different Stochastic Gradient Free Frank-Wolfe algorithms for producing Universal Adversarial Perturbations.
+The main goal of this project is to analyze different Stochastic Gradient Free Frank-Wolfe algorithms based on Decentralized and Distributed architectures for producing
+Universal Adversarial Perturbations.
 These perturbations are designed to fool advanced convolutional neural networks on the classification task performed over the MNIST dataset.